Copenhagen, Denmark | DTU M.Sc. Autonomous Systems

 My work sits where software, physical hardware, and messy data meet.
 I care about practical implementation, simulation, evaluation, and interfaces that make technical behavior clear to the people using the tool.

-Selected work
+Featured work

 Collection